A Notary Public, Public Notary, or Notary are various descriptions of the same functionary.

 A Notary Public not only takes oaths, signs and witnesses documents for use within Australia, but also performs similar functions in respect of international documents for use outside Australia.

-Justices of the Peace (JPs) in Australia provide services similar to American notaries, but are not qualified to witness documents for use in foreign countries.
-Notaries have this exclusive right and are the only true international "JP's" practising in Australia.
+A Justice of the Peace (JP) or Commissioner for Affidavits in Australia provide services similar to American notaries, but American notaries are not qualified to witness documents for use in foreign countries as Australian notaries are.
+Australian notaries have this exclusive right and are the only true international "JP's" practising in Australia.